 What are the differences between ‘Green’ and ‘Gold’ Open Access?

 In the Green Open Access model, the author is allowed to archive a post-print version of a published article in an institutional repository, a discipline-specific repository or the author’s personal website, all of which should be publicly accessible.
 Post-prints are papers that have undergone peer-review, and have satisfied publication requirements, but have not been typeset or formatted by the journal yet.
-One should note that copyright remains with the journal, and not all journals allow this kind of archiving as a default option, but it is always possible to negotiate.
+Generally speaking, copyright remains with the journal, and not all journals allow this kind of archiving as a default option, but it is always possible to negotiate.
 Green OA might involve a fee, and/or there may be an ’embargo’ period, during which the paper is only available to journal subscribers.
 The SHERPA/RoMEO database lists the copyright policies for a large number of journals, and should be consulted by researchers who consider publishing under Green Open Access.

 Are there any downsides to Open Access?